THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 Group | Investigator(s) | Note
 -----: | :--------------------: | :-------------------------------------------------
-G021 | Mostafa Abouzaid | revision expected by Wednesday 2023-10-04 at noon
-G111 | Dario Cabal | revision expected by Thursday 2023-10-05 at 9 AM
+G021 | Mostafa Abouzaid | revision expected by Wednesday 2023-10-04 at noon (now expected at 5 PM) G111 | Dario Cabal | revision expected by Thursday 2023-10-05 at 9 AM
 G361 | Krishna Mridha | revision expected by Thursday 2023-10-05 at 9 AM